MatchuPitchu/react-summary/09_React Testing.md

   - HTTP requests cause a lot of traffic when you have a lot of tests;
   - POST/PUT requests would insert or change data in database
 - solution: replace browser built-in fn with `mock function` (-> dummy fn that overwrites built-in fn)
-  - only test code that's written by you (-> `fetch`, `localStorage` etc. are built into browser, you rely on them);
+  - only test your code (-> `fetch`, `localStorage` etc. are built into browser, you rely on them);
-  - you want to test code and output of my component
+  - test code and output of your component

 #### Using Mock Service Worker